LandonBayer/cantileverPrinter-/journal.md

 I made some big changes to the printer and put in quite a lot of work, so let's quickly run through them all:

-- Added the second XY rails to create the cantelievered concept
+- Added the second XY rails to create the cantilevered concept
 - Made all XY rails 150mm instead of 200 to reduce the overall footprint and allow the largest base and top parts to be printed on a typical 220 by 220 build plate
 - Added mounting for the rails and slots for the motors (for belt tensioning later)
 - Continued adding parts to the BOM